 Is Morocco safe to travel?

 In short, yes.
-You most probably won’t be a victim of serious crime as a tourist in Morocco and it’s a very safe place to travel.
+You most probably won’t be a victim of serious crime as a tourist and it’s a very safe place to travel – even solo female travel in Morocco is absolutely fine.
 However, be wary of petty crime like pickpockets, particularly in larger cities.

 What camera equipment and other gear do we use?